-With cold weather approaching, you might be thinking about how well your existing air source heat pump is going to operate this year.
-You might also be wondering if now is a wise time to do heat pump installation.
+With cold temperatures approaching, you might be wondering how well your old air source heat pump is going to work this year.
+You might also be questioning if now is a wise time to do heat pump installation.

 A new air source heat pump is more energy efficient and can help you spend less on energy bills over its lifetime.

-They’re a combined heating system and cooling system.
-These heat pumps transfer heat from the outdoor air to make your house cooler or warmer.
-They don’t produce heat or air conditioning like a natural gas furnace or a traditional central air conditioner.
-A heat pump has indoor and outdoor units that interact to provide you with heating and cooling.
+They’re an all-in-one heating system and cooling system.
+These heat pumps transfer heat from the outdoor air to make your home cooler or warmer.
+They don’t generate heat or air conditioning like a natural gas furnace or a standard central air conditioner.
+A heat pump has indoor and outdoor units that work together to provide you with heating and cooling.

-- How air source heat pump efficiency ratings like SEER and HSPF impact your heating and cooling bill.
+• How air source heat pump efficiency ratings like SEER and HSPF impact your energy bill.

 What Is SEER in Heat Pump?

 SEER (Seasonal Energy Efficiency Ratio) is a heat pump rating system that calculates how efficient air source heat pumps are at using electricity for air conditioning.
-The greater the SEER, the more efficient they are at transferring heat during the cooling season.
+The higher the SEER, the better they are at transferring heat during the cooling season.

 What Is a Good SEER Rating for a Heat Pump?